jfgrissom/passport-xumm/README.md

 Instructions for [setting up Xumm API keys is here](https://dev.to/wietse/xumm-sdk-1-get-your-xumm-api-credentials-5c3i).

 Once you have a public (API Key) and private (API Secret) key pair you'll want to add them to a `.env` file and place it in the root of your project.
 Usage for this file come from [dotenv](https://www.npmjs.com/package/dotenv).

+This dependency will be removed once the package is ready to ship v1.0.0.

 ```
 XUMM_PUB_KEY=<YOUR-XUMM-API-KEY-HERE>